 These poorer and ethnically diverse suburbs in Sydney’s west and south west are home to about two million residents.
 Many are considered essential workers in food, health and other industries.

-Poor essential workers – we would rather pay people well for things we do need than things that are essential.
+Poor essential workers – we would rather pay people well for things we do not need than things that are essential.
 Is that a rational economy?

 Being on that list is a big red flag and an indication of profit before people, profit before planet, profit at all costs, as long as they are not incurred by the company.

 The seed of an idea for these business blogs has to grow and I nurture it until it is ready to harvest, then I prepare it so you can digest it.
 If you found the content useful please consider popping some money into the honesty box.
 Unlike buying eggs at the farm gate, you cannot put the cash in a box because you are reading this online.
 You can click on the Buy Me a Coffee link below which will take you to a page where by magic (nifty software) a small amount of money will disappear from your account and appear in mine.
 Don’t worry you are in control all the time.
 If the post wasn’t helpful, please leave a comment suggesting how it can be improved.